Frederique Constant was born 32 years ago by Aletta and Peter Stas. The company got its name from their combined ones.

 There are 26 stones on this watch as well as sapphire crystal.
 At the 3 o’clock point there is a date display.
 There are Roman numerals marketing the hours.

 Other models in the Classics collection include the Heart Beat Moonphase timepiece ($775.00 / £595.70).
 This shows you data for the phase of the moon.
 It’s 40mm with a stainless steel case plated with gold.
-There’s a sapphire crystal face which shows off the Roman numeral markers.
+There’s a sapphire crystal face that shows off the Roman numeral markers.
 It has a gorgeous leather strap.

 Frederique Constant offers in house movements.
 This collection emerged in 2001 as a high-end offering.
 The mechanism inside these watches is incredibly precise.